Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 > Although it contains recycled materials, it’s not made up of 100% recycled materials

-What I love about these socks is how the merino wool is sourced.
-The Smartwool Hike socks are ZQ-certified in order to promote environmental, and economic sustainability and at the same time helping to safeguard animal welfare.
+What I love about these socks is how the Merino wool is sourced.
+The Smartwool Hike socks are ZQ-certified in order to promote environmental, and economic sustainability and at the same time help to safeguard animal welfare.

-Better yet, most of the nylon used to add a little stretch among the merino wool is actually recycled, making it a more sustainable sock.
+Better yet, most of the nylon used to add a little stretch to the Merino wool is recycled, making it a more sustainable sock.

-It has a light cushioning along the bottom, which is just what you need for long hikes.
-The merino wool is moisture-wicking to deal with your sweat, and there are mesh panels for the ultimate in breathability.
+It has light cushioning along the bottom and are moisture-wicking to deal with your sweat, and there are mesh panels for ultimate breathability.

 The socks reach 8 inches in height, which means that your hiking boots don’t have the chance to rub the skin on your ankles.

-Overall, the Smartwool Performance Hike Lightweight Hiking Sock is super comfortable with some of the best cushioning and will last a long time.
+Overall, the Smartwool Performance Hike Lightweight Hiking Sock is super comfortable with some of the best cushioning and one of the best summer hiking socks.

 Compare Prices: